Raoul Wallenberg Hungary

 In October 1944, the Germans orchestrated the overthrow of the Hungarian government, and the fascist Arrow Cross party took power.
 The Arrow Cross launched a reign of terror on the streets of Budapest and supported the German deportation efforts.
 Wallenberg continued to issue thousands of protective passports and set up safe houses to which the Jews could move.
 He worked with diplomats from other neutral embassies to establish an “international ghetto” that came to house some 30,000 Jews.

-In November-December 1944, between 50,000 – 60,000 Jews were forced to march on foot to the Austrian border.
+In November-December 1944, more than 70,000 Jews were forced to march on foot to the Austrian border.
 Many were shot along the way.
 Wallenberg followed the columns of Jews in his car and managed to secure the release of hundreds, providing trucks to bring them back to Budapest.
 He also organized checkpoints along the roads out of Budapest and at the border crossing.
 He enlisted members of his staff to demand the release of those carrying protective passports.
-Hungarian and German officials warned Wallenberg to stop his rescue activities, but he continued relentlessly until January 1945 when the Soviet army liberated Budapest.
+Hungarian and German officials warned Wallenberg to stop his rescue activities, but he continued relentlessly until January 1945 when Soviet forces liberated the area of Budapest where the Jews were living.

 On January 17, 1945, Wallenberg set out to meet with Soviet officials at Debrecen, a Hungarian city about 125 miles east of Budapest.
 He hoped to return in a week with food and medicine for the more than 100,000 surviving Jews.
 He was never seen again.